ladisk/uff_widget/README.md

 uff_1.show3D()

 ## Constructing a UFF file
-For help with constructing corect UFF file check files in folder Test data and documentation of pyuff(https://github.com/openmodal/pyuff) and documentation of Universal File Format (http://sdrl.uc.edu/sdrl/referenceinfo/universalfileformats)
+For help with preparation of the UFF file, check files in the folder `test_data` and documentation of the package `pyuff` (https://github.com/openmodal/pyuff) and documentation of Universal File Format (http://sdrl.uc.edu/sdrl/referenceinfo/universalfileformats)